Arpilleras

 Here, you will find curated information for everything presented in my Arpilleras presentation, and more.
 Learn more about the people, places, and events mentioned in more depth and on your own.
 Opportunities for further exploration are here via links to videos, articles, and other resources.

 This page will resonate most with you if you have attended my lecture and/or workshop.
-Please, contact me below to book me for your group or guild, or to find out when I present virtually.
+Click here to book me for your group or guild, or to find out when I present virtually.
 Visit this page regularly for updates, including additional resources for further study, workshop and lecture events given by me, interviews, and more.

 Here Karen Brown, of Just Get It Done Quilts, interviews Jaqueline Adams.
 Jaqueline did extensive research on arpilleras while working on her PhD.
 Her books are listed in the Recommended Reading section below.